High Dose PDT Acne Treatment

 The severest of acne has been treated with the oral medication Accutane for a number of years.
 Concerns over side effects have made the medication far less popular.
 A new “High Dose PDT” procedure is the latest and most effective treatment which carries none of the associated risks of oral isotretinoin.
 Although Photodynamic Therapy for acne is an “off-label” use of Levulan, it has been FDA approved for the treatment of pre-cancerous Actinic Keratoses for a number of years.

 *Individuals Results May Vary.

 High Dose PDT

 Severe Acne requires a concentrated effort to get under control and keep under control.
 One of the most stubborn aspects of severe acne is the problem of hyper-function of the sebaceous glands.
-The acne-producing oil glands CAN be destroyed and/or put on “lock down” for a substantial period of time with the right treatments.
+The acne-producing oil glands CAN be removed and/or put on “lockdown” for a substantial period of time with the right treatments.
 High Dose PDT is as close to a “cure” as there is for severe acne

 Dr. Pilest’s 38 years of experience with acne and acne scarring has provided the background for the use of the new High Dose PDT.
 He was, in fact, one of the early adopters of Photo Dynamic Therapy for acne and has found it to be an extremely useful tool in the treatment of resistant acne.

 High Dose PDT is not for the faint of heart.
 In order for the treatment to reach the acne-causing glands and actually cause destruction of those glands for desired results, the patient must be willing to withstand a certain level of treatment discomfort, social disruption, and downtime.

 The typical treatment regimen is 4 sessions, spaced 2 to 4 weeks apart.
 Expect a similar 2nd post treatment side effect mix.
 Fortunately the 3rd and 4th treatment side effects are more like sunburn.